Tax Deeds

 Without limiting the foregoing, there are no warranties or representations concerning: (a) the ownership of the property; (b) whether the property is subject to any liens, easements or restrictions; (c) the land use, zoning, value, condition, merchantability, marketability, profitability, suitability or fitness for a particular use or purpose of the property; (d) whether any improvements, including buildings or mobile homes, are located on the property, or the value thereof; (e) the manner or quality of the constructions or materials incorporated into any part of the property; (f) the manner, quality, state of repair, or lack of repair of the property, or of any improvements thereon; or (g) whether utilities are available to the property.

-If you would like the current-month purchase amount, please feel free to request it by contacting our office at ask.taxdeeds@duvalclerk.com to receive the Request for Statement.
-Lands Available Statements are processed and verified in a timely manner, however, auctions take precedence over Lands Available and statements will be set aside until auction work has been completed.
-Please note that Lands Available statements will not be calculated during auction week, but can be requested.
+If you would like the current-month purchase amount, please complete the Request for Statement form and then email the completed form to ask.taxdeeds@duvalclerk.com.
+Lands Available Statements are processed and verified as soon as possible.
+Please note that Lands Available statements will not be calculated during auction week, but they can be requested.

 The purchase amount is payable by certified check, cashier's check or money order.
-You’ll also be asked to pay recording fees of $10.00 for the first page, $8.50 for each additional page and documentary stamps at $0.70 per hundred dollars.
+You will be responsible for paying recording fees of $10.00 for the first page, $8.50 for each additional page and documentary stamps at $0.70 per hundred dollars.
 The recording fees and documentary stamps may be paid by certified check, cashier’s check, or money order.
 When we receive the funds to purchase a property from the list of Land Available for Taxes, we will issue a Tax Deed, as requested.

 Frequently Asked Questions

-Deeds will be recorded in the name provided by the bidder on the auction website under the name on the title.
-We ask that you please verify this information when you make full payment to assure that it is correct.
+Deeds will be recorded in the name provided by the bidder on the Real Auction site under the name on the title.
+We ask that you please verify this information when you make full payment to ensure that it is correct.
 It will be the bidder’s responsibility to make any corrections after the deed has been recorded.
-Please note that deeds are recorded seven to 10 business days after the sale.
+Please note that deeds are recorded seven to ten business days after the sale.

 No, they can’t.
 Bids are treated confidentially.